Emmanuel Toku: 2020–21 season

-The club confirmed that other teams had showed interest in signing him during the winter transfer season.
+The club confirmed that other teams had shown interest in signing him during the winter transfer season.
 He played in 16 matches in the first round of the league and scored 6 goals before he moved on loan to Botev Plovdiv.

 Botev Plovdiv

 After playing the first round of the season with Fremad Amager, Toku signed an 18-month loan with Bulgarian Parva liga side Botev Plovdiv on 11 February 2021.
 He made his debut for the club in a 2–0 loss against FC Arda Kardzhali on 12 February 2021 and enjoyed 74 minutes of action before being substituted as he was named in the team's starting line-up for the game.
 In September 2021, he joined the club on a permanent deal, signing a three-year contract with the Plovdiv-based club.
 He was assigned the number 10 jersey.

 Leuven

 In January 2023, Toku joined Belgian Pro League club OH Leuven.
+On 1 September 2023, Toku joined newly relegated Danish 1st Division team AaB on a one-year loan deal including a purchase option.